 We are half of the Human Dimensions Lab at Oregon State University's Fisheries, Wildlife, and Conservation Sciences Department.
 Please see Dr. Megan Jones' site for the second half.

 Dr. Kelly Biedenweg has a Ph.D. in the human dimensions of natural resource management.
-She currently works primarily in the Puget Sound and Oregon looking at the link between ecosystem services and human values and wellbeing.
+She currently works in the Puget Sound, Oregon and Chile looking at the link between ecosystem services and human values and wellbeing.
 Prior, she spent about ten years in Latin America researching community forest management in the Bolivian Amazon and environmental leadership development in Honduras.
 Dr. Biedenweg has a B.S. in marine ecology and an M.S. in conservation biology.
-In her spare time, Dr. Biedenweg likes to make functional pottery and admires those with the patience for sculpting.
+In her spare time, Dr. Biedenweg likes to ride long distances on her road bike and make functional pottery while envying those with the patience for sculpting.

 Contact: kelly.biedenweg "at" oregonstate "dot" edu